 - valued relationships with local & likeminded partners

-We also can host your private event in the fields at Saltbox Farm, a truly unique setting to celebrate with friends and family.
+We also can host your private event in the fields at Saltbox Farm or at Saltbox Kitchen, providing truly unique settings for celebrating with friends and family.

 Please contact Megan Hawkes, our Events Manager, at 978-610-6020 or email@example.com and let us help you create a beautiful and memorable occasion.
 Please be sure to include your phone number and date of your event in your email.